Dimlight: Psychosynthesis (2012), Death of Efthimis, Departure of Sanna and New Vocalist

 Around mid-2010, Dimlight started working on new material and in 2012 released their second studio album called Psychosynthesis.
 The album was recorded at Dimlight personal studio, mixed by Fotis Benardo (SepticFlesh) and mastered in Tailor Maid Studio by Peter in de Betou.
 Among the guests of the album were Seth Siro Anton (SepticFlesh), Ilianna Tsakiraki, (Enemy of Reality, ex-Meden Agan) and Stelios Mavromitis (ex-Astarte, ex-SepticFlesh).
 The band’s success brought on an invitation to be in the lineup of one of the biggest metal festivals in Europe, the Metal Female Voices Festival (MFVF) on its tenth anniversary in 2012.
-The band’s desire for new music did not not allow them to remain stagnant and in the same year they started working on their third album.
+The band’s desire for new music did not allow them to remain stagnant and in the same year they started working on their third album.
 In August 2014, the main singer Sanna Salou left the band and Eva Fourlanou replaced her.